 But it’s more than that: I feel a kinship with people here, a sense of comfort and familiarity that I don’t find in my American day-to-day life.
 Some of that sense of kinship comes from fact that most of the people I meet here are Jewish.
 There is a camaraderie that comes from having everyone from the bank teller to the bus driver wish you a “Shabbat Shalom” on Friday and a “shavua tov” (good week) on Sunday.
 That certainly doesn’t happen in southern Indiana.

 But we have something else in common, too: Everyone has an interesting story about how they ended up in Israel — whether for a visit, for a year or for life.
 I’ve been reminded of this fact since the day we moved into our apartment.
-After a few minutes chatting with our next-door neighbor, I learned that her grandfather had been the rabbi of the only synagogue in Malmo, Sweden — which means he had very likely married my grandparents, who had moved there from the liberated concentration camps of Poland.
+After a few minutes chatting with our next-door neighbor, I learned that her grandfather had been the rabbi of the only synagogue in Malmo, Sweden — which means he had very likely married my grandparents, who had moved there from the liberated Nazi concentration camps in Poland.
 Our paths to Israel had been very different, and yet here we were, living next door to each other, swapping stories.

 In this country, I’ve learned that it’s worth taking the time to look for connections because you never know where you’ll find them.
 Of course, I felt connected to the woman on the street because she knew my mother — I feel that way about anyone who can share a memory of her.
 But my link to her also runs through my son, who is 7 — the same age the woman was when she knew my mother.